Calgary & Alberta Tesla Buying Guide 2026: No PST, Real Costs

 - Model 3 RWD — from $39,490.
 This is the cheapest Model 3 in Canadian history, built at Tesla’s Shanghai Gigafactory, priced below a Toyota Camry.
 The value play is hard to argue with.

-- Model Y Premium — from $64,990, with longer range and more equipment.
+- Model Y Premium AWD — from $64,990, with longer range and more equipment.
 This is the volume seller.

 - Model Y Performance — from $74,990, for buyers who want the acceleration and handling.